 Since the first finding in Ireland of Phytophthora ramorum in Japanese larch in 2010 the Forest Service has continued to conduct annual ground and aerial surveys of larch with the assistance of the Air Corps and Coillte.
-At the start of 2014 the disease had been confirmed present in Japanese larch at 26 locations, up from 16 at the start of the previous year.
-Up to 31 October 2014 the disease has been confirmed present at an additional 16 locations, bringing the total number of confirmed locations to 42 affecting approximately 300ha of forestry (Table 29).
-Since 2010 the Forest Service have being working primarily with Coillte as the principle landowner affected in undertaking sanitation felling of infected larch in an effort to limit spread.
+At the start of 2015 the disease had been confirmed present in Japanese larch at 44 locations, up from 26 at the start of the previous year.
+Up to 12 November 2015 the disease has been confirmed present at an additional 3 locations, bringing the total number of confirmed locations in Ireland to 47, and affecting approximately 311ha of forestry (Table 29).
+Since 2010 the Forest Service has worked with Coillte (as the principle landowner affected) in undertaking sanitation felling of infected larch in an effort to limit spread and continued to do so in 2015.
+Four statutory disposal notices were issued in 2015 in relation to forest properties infected with the disease.

 Table 29.
-No of confirmed site findings in Japanese larch.
+Number of confirmed site findings in Japanese larch.

 Year Number of confirmed new findings

 2010 8

 2011 4

 2012 4

 2013 10

-2014 (up to 31 October) 16
+2014 18

+2015 3

 The disease has also been detected during forest surveys on beech, noble fir, Spanish chestnut, Vaccinium myrtillus and Gaultheria shallon (first world finding in the wild) growing in close proximity to infected Japanese larch.
 While previous Forest Service surveys detected the disease for the first time worldwide on a single Sitka spruce and European silver fir tree, no subsequent findings have been detected here.
+Also of significance is that since 2003 a number of detections of the disease have been made in wild invasive rhododendron in forest locations.
+By the end of 2014 the number of such findings was 26.
+There were no additional findings in 2015.

-However, surveys continue to detect the disease in wild invasive rhododendron, with two new locations detected in 2014 in addition to the 24 findings previously detected.
-Phytophthora kernoviae has also been detected by the Forest Service in 8 locations on wild rhododendron.
-To date all confirmed findings of the disease in Japanese larch have been limited to counties Wicklow, Wexford, Kilkenny, Tipperary, Waterford, Cork and Kerry.
+Phytophthora kernoviae has been detected by the Forest Service on wild rhododendron in a number of forest locations.
+By the end of 2014 there were 8 such findings, 6 of which were in forests which also had Japanese larch infected with Phytophthora ramorum.
+To date all the confirmed findings of the disease have been limited to counties Wicklow, Wexford, Kilkenny, Tipperary, Waterford, Cork and Kerry.
+There were no additional findings in 2015.